ioanan11/sre_iac_ansible/README.md

 ## What is Infrastructure as Code (IaC)?
 IaC manages and provisions the infrastructure through code instead of manual processes.
 This makes it easier to edit and distribute configurations.
 IaC has two parts:
-1. Configuration Management (Ansible, Puppet, CHEF)
+1. Configuration Management (Ansible, Puppet, CHEF): track and control the changes in a software
-2. Orchestration (Ansible, Terraform, Kubernetes)
+2. Orchestration (Ansible, Terraform, Kubernetes): same but automated

 ### Push-Pull configuration
 The tools that work with IaC have either push or pull configuration.
 The main difference is the manner in which the servers are told how to be configured.
 In the pull method the server to be configured will pull its configuration from the controlling server.
 In the push method the controlling server pushes the configuration to the destination system.